duniter/duniter/doc/UCP.md

 #### `pks/add`

-Takes a PGP public key and a signature of the whole key.
+Takes a PGP public key and a signature of the whole key (ascii-armored format).
 If the signature matches (key was sent by its owner), adds the key to the PGP public keys database.

 #### `pks/lookup`